WICG/webmonetization/docs/explainer.md

 ### Auditing / Dashboard

 It must be possible for users to get summaries of payments compiled by the browser.
-Summaries allow users to reconcile information from websites and senders about how much they have paid.
-Payments should be broken down by:
+Summaries allow users to reconcile information from websites and WM providers about how much they have paid.
+Payments should be broken down by the:
 * Origin of the websites paid
-* Web Monetization sender making the payments
+* WM provider making the payments
 * Date and time

 It should also be possible to: